 Casino Dress Code

-Daytime in the casinos are more casual, however when nighttime arrives the dress code becomes more strict and formal, doubly so if you are planning to visit those areas where celebrities tend to visit.
-Saying that, most casinos in Las Vegas do not have official dress codes.
-For men appropriate casino wear includes formal jeans or dress pants, suits, button down shirts, dress shoes and blazers as well as other forms of formal clothing.
-For women an evening dress, cocktail dress paired with matching shoes would be appropriate casino wear for the evening.
+Daytime in the casinos is more casual, however, when nighttime arrives the dress code becomes more strict and formal, doubly so if you are planning to visit those areas where celebrities tend to visit.
+Saying most casinos in Las Vegas do not have official dress codes.
+For men, appropriate casino wear includes formal jeans or dress pants, suits, button-down shirts, dress shoes and blazers as well as other forms of formal clothing.
+For women, an evening dress, or cocktail dress paired with matching shoes would be appropriate casino wear for the evening.